Institutional partners are universities that are committed to scaling undergraduate research.

 What are the eligibility requirements to become an institutional partner?

-North American universities that are able to increase their research capacity and can commit to our expectations are eligible to participate.
+Any North American university that is willing to invest time, energy, and resources to increase their research capacity and can commit to our expectations is eligible to apply to participate.

 Can Canadian schools apply to be institutional partners?

-Yes, Canadian schools are eligible to apply as institutional partners and their students may apply to the programs.
+Yes, Canadian schools are eligible to apply as institutional partners.
+We have previously partnered with the University of Waterloo and the University of Alberta.

-Are non-CS computing departments (e.g. Information Schools, Electrical and Computer Engineering departments, etc) eligible to be institutional partners?
-Can students from these departments participate in the programs?
+Are non-CS computing departments eligible to be institutional partners?
+Can students from these departments participate in the program?

 Maybe.
 This program is open to departments/schools and students focusing in computing fields, including computer science, computer engineering, and information science.
 Other fields not housed in one of the departments listed here will be considered on a case by case basis.